 The bay began his career in August and finished third in a maiden special weight contest on the Woodbine turf course.
 War of Will came right back to finish a close second in the Summer Stakes (G1) on the same lawn, and he ran a pair of good grass races following that.

 The Kentucky-bred was just a length back when fourth in the Bourbon Stakes (G3) at Keeneland, which preceded a fifth-place performance in the Breeders’ Cup Juvenile Turf (G1) at Churchill Downs.

 War of Will made his dirt debut in November at Churchill Downs in an off-the-turf special weight event and he turned heads with a powerful, five-length romp.
-He is now two-for-two on dirt and his future on the surface looks very bright.
+He is now three-for-three on dirt and his future on the surface looks very bright.

 War of Will is bred for greatness, too.
 He is by top sire War Front, who is responsible for at least 79 stakes winners and eight champions.
 Though War Front was a dirt specialist who never raced on the green, the top progeny of the Grade-2 winning son of Danzig have mainly been turf standouts, both here and abroad.

 Listed heroine Visions of Clarity is the first dam of War of Will and the versatile Irish-bred mare has produced a pair of stakes runners in addition to the colt.
 Pathfork was a Group 1 winner as a juvenile on the turf, while Tacticus was a dual stakes winner going marathon distances on the dirt in 2015 for conditioner Graham Motion.

 Visions of Clarity counts herself as a half-sister to the sensational Spinning World, who concluded his brilliant career with three Grade/Group 1 wins in succession, capped by a superb victory in the 1997 Breeders’ Cup Mile (G1).
 This is a family that goes back generations with top-class performers throughout.